decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ~ Participant

 [[def:Holder]]
-~ An entity that possesses or holds verifiable credentials and can generate verifiable presentations from them as defined in [[ref: VC Data Model]].
+~ An entity that possesses or holds Verifiable Credentials and can generate Verifiable Presentations from them as defined in [[ref: VC Data Model]].

 [[def: OpenID Provider (OP), OpenID Provider, OP]]
 ~ OAuth 2.0 Authentication Server implementing [[ref:OIDC]] and [[ref:OpenID4VP]]

 [[def: Presentation]]
-~ Data derived from one or more verifiable credentials, issued by one or more issuers, that is shared with a verifier
+~ Data derived from one or more Verifiable Credentials, issued by one or more issuers, that is shared with a verifier

 [[def: Relying Party (RP), Relying Party, RP]]
 ~ OAuth 2.0 Client application using [[ref:OIDC]] and [[ref:OpenID4VP]] in [[ref:SIOPv2]].
 Synonymous with term
   [[ref:Verifier]] in [[ref: VC Data Model]]

 [[def:Request Object]]
-~ JWT that contains a set of request parameters as its [[ref:Claims]]
+~ JWT that contains a set of Authorization Request parameters as its [[ref:Claims]]

 [[def:Self Issued OpenID Provider (SIOP), Self Issued OpenID Provider, SIOP]]
 ~ An OpenID Provider (OP) used by an [[ref:End User]] to prove control over a cryptographically verifiable identifier such as a [[ref:DID]].